Azure/cortana-intelligence-shipping-and-distribution-forecasting/Technical Deployment Guide/Technical-Solution-Guide.md

 Table __HistoricalOrders__ contains data on historical orders.
 We provide field descriptions in a table below.
 All fields in this table except the Date and Quantity are used as disaggregation variables for the grouped (or hierarchical) time series.
 Date is used as time series time points, and Quantity is used as a time series data point that is used for modeling and forecasting.

+>NOTE: Historical orders need to be aggregated to the monthly level, as the solution currently performs only monthly time series forecasting, and does not perform any aggregation itself.

 | Field | Description| Type | Example | Comments |
 |:-----:|:----|:----|:----|:----|
 | CustomerName | Individual customer name | Text | Contoso | Key |